cdsmith/HMock/README.md

 There are a few ways to do this:

-1. To catch all otherwise-unexpected calls to a method and specify their behavior, use `expectAny` to add an expectation.
+1. To just change the default behavior, use `byDefault`.
+A method call must still be expected or it will fail, but if you leave out the return value in the expectation, this default will be used.
-2. To set a default response for expected methods that do not give an explicit response, use `byDefault`.
+2. To also make unexpected calls to a method suceed, use `allowUnexpected`.
+If you include a response in the argument, it will become the default in addition to allowing an unexpected method.
-3. To set up defaults using `expectAny`, `byDefault`, etc. for all users of a mock, replace your call to `makeMockable` or `deriveMockable` with a call to `makeMockableBase` or `deriveMockableBase`.
+3. To set up defaults using `byDefault` or `allowUnexpected` for *all* users of the mock, replace your call to `makeMockable` or `deriveMockable` with a call to `makeMockableBase` or `deriveMockableBase`.
 Then write an instance for `Mockable` and implement `setupMockable` to do whatever you like.
 This setup will always run before the first time HMock touches your class from any test.